Sachin-Bandaranayaka/md-sports-/README.md

 - SMS integration for notifications
 - Export features for reports (PDF and Excel)
 - AI integration using ChatGPT 4o-mini
+- AI chatbot for business inquiries and assistance powered by Deepseek

 ## Tech Stack